 It was Valentine’s Day, over 21 years ago.

-If someone would have told me about these thirteen characteristics, I may have realized my gut instinct was in fact, telling me the truth.
+If someone would have told me about these 13 characteristics, I may have realized my gut instinct was, in fact, telling me the truth.
 I may have thought twice about spending time with him.
 And even though everyone on campus seemed to love him, I may have given this list a second look and decided not to date him.
-But I never saw the list, and I was a broken nineteen year old who had zero self worth.
+But I never saw the list, and I was a broken 19-year-old who had zero self worth.

 Before I became a photographer, I authored the book Beauty Restored: Finding Life and Hope After Date Rape.
 I spoke wherever I could at women’s conferences, college campuses, and youth groups and did over 40 national TV and radio interviews to bring awareness to a topic that is often kept quiet.

 In my many years of speaking, I have witnessed how far reaching date rape is.
 I have held high school girls in my arms as they have sobbed uncontrollably.
 I have seen junior high boys weep under the chairs of the church.
 I have had grandmas confess that they have not told anyone of their rape for over 60 years.
 The loss in their voice, the grief, believing that swallowing the shame year after year was necessary.